Lucarda/pd-pulqui/README.md

 ## Combination. ##

-We playback both files together and we use the "side-chain" values to do the attenuation math on the original file.
+We use the "side-chain" values to do the attenuation math on the original signal.

-As an example the "original file" first waves from 0.5 to -0.5 and then from 1 to -1.
+The "original signal" first waves from 0.5 to -0.5 and then from 1 to -1.
 We want to "limit" it so that it never exceeds 0.5.

-We use the "side-chain file" to anticipate how much attenuation we need for that exact lap of time. i.e we know how much to attenuate as soon as the lap starts.
+We use the "side-chain signal" to anticipate how much attenuation we need for that exact lap of time. i.e we know how much to attenuate as soon as the lap starts.

 ```
 1     ___ ___